MikeHopcroft/gotaglio-web/documentation/data-model.md

 The _case_ is the central data record type in GoTaglio.
 While its name is meant to evoke the concept of a "test case", containing inputs and expected outputs, it can also be used to hold user annotation fields such as priority levels and quality judgements It can also store data like a record read from a CSV file or the output of an LLM.

 Cases are made up of a combination of mutable and immutable fields.
 Typically fields like a title or description are mutable, while semantic fields like input values and observed outputs are immutable.
 In GoTaglio, immutability is achieved by setting the primary key of a record to be the [BLAKE2b](<https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2>) hash of its immutable fields.
+This approach is sometimes called [Content Addressable Storage](https://en.wikipedia.org/wiki/Content-addressable_storage).

 _Cases_ maintain a provenance chain by storing the id of the unedited version in the `previous` field.
 The `previous` field can be null if the _case_ is the first instance.